TEAM-SPIRIT-Productions/Lapis/README.md

 |---|---|---|
 | Python | 3.6.12 | 3.6.12 |

-NOTE: Please do **not** use Python versions other than 3.6 because:
+NOTE: Please do **not** use Python versions older than 3.6 because:
 1. f-strings are used - *requires 3.6 or newer*
 2. Dictionaries are assumed to be ordered - *requires 3.6 or newer*
-3. Discord.py library is used - *requires 3.6 or older*
+3. Discord.py library is used - *requires 3.6 or newer*